This post may contain affiliate links. Please read my disclosure and privacy policy.

 Instructions

 • Add the yogurt, garlic powder, onion powder, parsley, chives, dill, lemon juice, salt, pepper, mustard, and olive oil, if using, to a mixing bowl and whisk well.
-Add 1 tablespoon of water, if needed, to help thin the dressing.
+Add 1 to 3 tablespoons of water, if needed, to help thin the dressing until it reaches your desired consistency.
+(This will vary based on how thick your yogurt is.)

 • Transfer the dressing to a storage container with a lid and store in the fridge for at least 2 hours to chill, to let the flavor fully develop.
 Then serve with your favorite sliced veggies or pour over a salad.
 Leftovers can be stored in an airtight container in the fridge for up to 5 days.